appacademy-prep-work/appacademy-prep-work.github.io/_includes/coding-test-1/coding-test-1.md

 ## How do I prepare for the challenge?

-**You will want to prepare for the coding challenge so that you do your best**.
+You will want to prepare for the coding challenge so that you do your best.

 **First, you should review our Introduction to Programming**.
-This will cover the fundamental concepts of programming you'll need to know. **We recommend that you at least skim them even if you already know how to program**:
+This will cover the fundamental concepts of programming you'll need to know.
+We recommend that you at least skim them even if you already know how to program:

 * **[Introduction To Programming I][intro-to-programming-1]**
 * **[Introduction To Programming II][intro-to-programming-2]**